parthshindee/RecipeAnalysis/README.md

 #### Bivariate Analysis

-To explore potential relationships between variables, we examined how certain features interact with each other.
+To explore potential relationships between variables, I examined how certain features interact with each other.

 **Top 10 Tags with the Highest Average Ratings:**
 <iframe